Azealia Banks: 2017–present: Icy Colors Change and upcoming projects

-Banks would later separate from eOne Music in 2019.
-Consequently, Banks announced in May of that year that she had been working on a project called Yung Rapunxel: Pt.
+Banks separated from eOne Music in 2019.
+Consequently, she announced in May of that year that she had been working on a project called Yung Rapunxel: Pt.
 II.
-The title references Banks's debut single off Broke with Expensive Taste called "Yung Rapunxel".
+The title references Banks's debut single off Broke with Expensive Taste, "Yung Rapunxel".
 It was released through SoundCloud on September 11, 2019, before later being taken down.
-Banks would cover Elle Russia in November 2019.

 On December 16, 2019, Banks released the promotional singles "Count Contessa" and "Pyrex Princess" on various streaming platforms.
 "Pyrex Princess" is a song from Business & Pleasure, previously released on August 22, 2018, before being taken down.
 "Count Contessa" was previously published on SoundCloud in 2013.
 A music video for "Count Contessa", directed by Rony Alwin and shot in Bali, Indonesia, was previously released on December 8, 2015.

 Throughout the first quarter of 2020, Banks debuted her podcast Cheapy's Two Cents and released multiple promotional singles, including "Slow Hands", an Interpol cover previously uploaded in 2012, as well as "Salchichón" being produced by frequent collaborator Onyx.
 Additionally, Banks released multiple tracks exclusively on her SoundCloud, such as "Diamond Nova", which previously served as the B-side to her 2013 single "ATM Jam", featuring and produced by Pharrell, as well as the Spanglish single, "Nirvana".

 On June 9, 2020, Banks released the lead single from her as-yet-unreleased album Business & Pleasure titled "Black Madonna" featuring producer Lex Luger.
-On December 23, 2020, Banks released the promotional single "Mamma Mia" on all platforms, where it was previously released on her SoundCloud account since April 2020.
+On December 23, 2020, she released the promotional single "Mamma Mia" on all platforms, where it was previously released on her SoundCloud account since April 2020.
 Banks released the single "Six Flags" featuring Slim Dollars on January 7, 2021.

 On July 7, 2021, Banks released the single "Fuck Him All Night".
 A perfume of the same name was launched months later.
-Banks also announced that she was under new management.
+She also announced that she was under new management.

-On November 9, 2022, Banks announced that she had officially signed to Parlophone Records, under Warner Music Group.

-On January 10, 2023, Banks announced via.
-Twitter that "New Bottega" would be released in February.
-This is after the song was originally set for an August 2022 release.
+Banks began teasing a track titled "New Bottega" in August 2022.
+On November 9, she announced that she had officially signed to Parlophone Records, under Warner Music Group.
+In January 2023, she posted an Instagram Story stating that she had left Parlophone and announced that she would instead release "New Bottega" independently.
+After several delays, "New Bottega" was released by the Australian dance music label Sweat It Out on March 10, 2023, as a collaboration between Australian house producer Torren Foot and Banks.
+However, the following May, Banks said she had not authorized the release and criticized Torren Foot's rework of the song, which she called "a piss poor remix of [her] master track".
+She also criticized Sweat It Out for marketing "New Bottega" as a dance recording instead of a hip hop song.